 What is a Bushing?

 Bush bearings (also known as bushings or bushes) are a type of independent plain bearing, providing a low-resistance surface to reduce friction between contact faces.
-Applications of bush bearings include rotary and linear shaft-based systems to minimize friction between moving parts.
-Despite improvements in materials and lubricants, conventional bushings continue to fight friction-causing issues like:
+Applications of air bushings include rotary and linear shaft-based systems to minimize friction between moving parts.
+Despite improvements in materials and lubricants, conventional bushings continue to fight friction-causing issues such as:

 - Heat generation